ristica/msmq-end-to-end/README.md

 MSMQ - first steps with this messaging technology

-this is small project demonstrationg the request-response pattern in msmq and then publishing events and subscribing to them by listener (multicast pattern).
+This is small project demonstrationg the request-response pattern in msmq and then publishing events and subscribing to them by listener (multicast pattern).